This page was last updated on Jan. 4, 2023, with newly obtained records.

-Part of President Donald Trump’s hallmark “zero tolerance” initiative, the administration’s family-separation policy formalized the separation of children from parents as a deliberately cruel measure to attempt to deter future migrants.
+Part of President Donald Trump’s hallmark “zero tolerance” initiative, the administration’s family separation policy formalized the separation of children from parents as a deliberately cruel measure to attempt to deter future migrants.
 Internal investigations later found that the agencies implementing the “zero tolerance” initiatives did not adequately plan for tracking and reuniting separated family members, leaving hundreds of children still separated from their parents years after the policy formally came to an end.
 American Oversight launched an investigation into the policy’s origins and implementation, and to date has filed more than 120 public records requests to state and federal government agencies to shed light on this dark period in American history.

-Documents we obtained provide further evidence of a pattern of miscommunication and disorganization within the Department of Homeland Security at the same time officials were issuing misleading public statements about the administration’s policies.
-Below is an extensive timeline of the administration’s communications about family separation, including both its public statements about the policy, public reporting, internal agency investigations, and internal discussions we uncovered through the Freedom of Information Act.
+Documents we obtained provide further evidence of a pattern of miscommunication and disorganization within the Department of Homeland Security at the same time that officials were issuing misleading public statements about the administration’s policies.
+Below is an extensive timeline of the administration’s communications about family separation, including its public statements about the policy, public reporting, internal agency investigations, and internal discussions we uncovered through the Freedom of Information Act.

-Reuters reports that the Trump administration is considering a family separation proposal.
-A person who appears to be an Appropriations Committee staffer emails the story to Allen Blume (DHS budget director): “Allen- I would be truly grateful if you could tell me this isn’t being seriously considered.”
+After Reuters reports that the Trump administration is considering a family separation proposal, an unidentified person emails the story to DHS budget director Allen Blume, commenting, “Allen- I would be truly grateful if you could tell me this isn’t being seriously considered.”

-An Appropriations Committee staffer, possibly the same who emailed on March 3, emails Blume and Kevin McAleenan (then CBP commissioner): “The Chairmen of the full committee and subcommittee have been informed this option is under consideration.
+A House or Senate Appropriations Committee staffer, possibly the same person who wrote to Blume on March 3, emails Blume and McAleenan: “The Chairmen of the full committee and subcommittee have been informed this option is under consideration.
 Given the serious ramifications adopting such a policy would have, the Chairman expects to be informed prior to adopting it.
 If this is a problem, please let me know.”
 At the time, the House committee was chaired by Republican Rep. Rodney Frelinghuysen of New Jersey and the Senate committee by Republican Sen. Thad Cochran of Mississippi.

-McAleenan forwards the exchange to Kirstjen Nielsen (then chief of staff, DHS), Thomas Homan (then acting director, ICE) and Gene Hamilton (then counselor to the secretary, DHS).
-Nielsen asks Jonathan Hoffman (then DHS assistant secretary for public affairs) and others, “[W]hat is our TP here?” and “[W]hat is inside story?”
+McAleenan forwards the exchange to DHS Chief of Staff Kirstjen Nielsen, acting ICE Director Thomas Homan, and Gene Hamilton.
+Nielsen asks Jonathan Hoffman, head of public affairs for DHS, and others, “[W]hat is our [talking point] here?” and “[W]hat is inside story?”

-Dimple Shah (assistant secretary for international affairs, DHS) emails Gene Hamilton to request that they “discuss the ‘separating families’ issues raised at the morning huddle.”
+DHS Acting Assistant Secretary for International Affairs Dimple Shah emails Hamilton to request that they “discuss the ‘separating families’ issues raised at the morning huddle.”

 Secretary Kelly reportedly tells Senate Democrats during a March 29 meeting that the administration does not intend to separate families.